lukasotocerny/Project-Mojo/README.md

 Mojo is written using the AngularJS framework, therefore HTML files in `/templates/` are binded through scopes.
 Ionic uses open-source
 UI-Router library, which helps navigation in the app through states.
 The server database operation can be found in the folder `/server`, where are the `.php` scripts with SQL queries.

+<h3>Marketing point-of-view</h3>
+Importantly to mention, technology on its own is not sufficient enough.
+Even though I have learned a lot during the actual process of app development, what I have found out later on was even more useful.
+Mojo is not a good business idea.
+There are several reasons for that.
+The app industry is an oversaturated market.
+There are thousands of apps with little niches, even though average user uses not even a dozen.
+Just take dating industry on its own.
+There are more than 1000 new dating services entering the industry every year, making it hard to break through as anywhere else. \n
+Another reason is that Mojo does not solve any real problem that customer might have.
+It attempts to find a user relationship, but similar is done by other thousands of dating apps.
+And lastly, but not least, the revenue model is weak.
+It would be a bet into the future, that has no way of covering its short run costs apart from being relying on unexpected investment.
+That is not a good model.